 More Asian Noodle and Soup Recipes

 Another takeout classic, which you can easily make yourself.
 Some recipes call for non-standard household ingredients like tahini or sesame paste.
 Great, but not necessarily available everywhere.
 But, lots of us have peanut butter!
 Use that instead.
-Then slurp up your noodles.
+Then slurp up the noodles.

 This is practically instant soup.
 Just dump, pour, heat, and eat.
 The whole thing takes 10 minutes if you have cooked leftover beef.

 Like dan dan noodles?
 This version is much easier, with more readily available ingredients.
 Make the chili oil, make the noodles, toss in the veggies, and mix it all together.